icgc-argo/argo-docs/docs/data-access/daco/applying.md

 If your country/region requires an ethics approval, it is required that you provide the approval letter to the ICGC DACO by uploading it within `Section E: Ethics`.

-If the ethics approval is written in a language other than English or French, please upload a translated version.
+If the ethics approval is written in a language other than English, please upload a translated version.

 > Please note: The DACO and the ICGC are not responsible for the ethics approval/monitoring of individual research projects and bear no responsibility for the Applicant's failure to comply with local/national ethical requirements.

 ## Signing and Submitting the Application
-The last section of the application, `Sign & Submit` will be disabled if any section of the application is incomplete.
+The last section of the application, `Sign & Submit`, will be disabled if any section of the application is incomplete.

-When this section is enabled, the final step involves adding the proper signatures to authorize this application.
+When this section is enabled, the final step involves adding the proper signatures to authorize the application.
 Please do the following:
 1. Download the finalized application from the top application header, or using the button within the section content.
 1. On the last page of the application pdf you will find a signatures page.
 You must include **BOTH the Principal Investigator and the Institutional Representative signatures** or your application will be declined.
-Signatures can be added by either:
-   * Printing the final page, collecting the written signatures, scanning the signed page and adding it back to the finalized application pdf.
+   * You can print the final signature page, collect the written signatures, scan the signed page and add it back to the finalized application pdf.
-   * Adding the proper signatures using electronic methods, such as [DocuSign](https://www.docusign.ca/) or [AdobeSign](https://acrobat.adobe.com/us/en/sign.html).
+   * Or you can add the proper signatures using electronic methods, such as [DocuSign](https://www.docusign.ca/) or [AdobeSign](https://acrobat.adobe.com/us/en/sign.html).
 1. Once you have prepared the digital copy of the signed application, upload it within this section and click the **Submit Application** button.
 1. You will receive an email confirming that the ICGC DACO has received your application.